-It came as backbench Conservatives warned of a potential backlash and opposition members accused the government of going back on a key manifesto pledge from the 2015 general election not to raise income tax or National Insurance contributuons.
+It came as backbench Conservatives warned of a potential backlash and opposition members accused the government of from the 2015 general election not to raise income tax or National Insurance contributuons.

 Speaking to ITV News, he said had to make changes to face the "challenges" in social care and the health service, particularly with the potential economic ramifications of Brexit looming.

 We have to have a tax system that is fair, and it's right that we ask people to contribute appropriately for the benefits that they're receiving from the state - access to the National Health Service, access to state pensions - available now on the same basis as the employed.

 It comes after he appeared on ITV's Good Morning Britain, where he denied breaking the manifesto promise.